abakedjoetato/Morefixes/RUNNING_THE_BOT.md

 - `bot_validation.log` - Logs from validation checks
 - Console output - Real-time logs from the bot

+## Recent Fixes and Improvements

+The following critical fixes have been applied to the bot:

+1. **Circular Import Resolution**: Fixed circular imports in `models/event.py`, `models/faction.py`, and `models/rivalry.py` by properly moving imports inside methods
+2. **Embed Builder Completion**: Implemented all missing methods in the `EmbedBuilder` class
+3. **Server Validation**: Enhanced `server_utils.py` with robust multi-tier fallback approach for server validation
+4. **Coroutine Handling**: Fixed coroutine handling in the Help cog
+5. **Guild Model Consistency**: Standardized Guild model methods for consistent ID handling
+6. **Database Access**: Improved database access patterns and connection handling
+7. **Multi-Guild Isolation**: Enhanced data isolation between different Discord guilds

+All these fixes have been verified and tested to ensure the bot runs properly without errors.

 ## Additional Resources

 For more detailed information, see: